-- Revealed Preferences: Inferring someone's preferences by his/her choices - As an econometrician, choices are primitive; preferences are "revealed" by observing them - Not formally discussed in Riley's book, but the idea of revealed preferences is everywhere...

-• Can we do further reverse engineering?
+- Revealed Preferences: Inferring someone's preferences by his/her choices - As an econometrician, choices are primitive; preferences are "revealed" by observing them - Not formally discussed in our textbook, but the idea of revealed preferences is everywhere... - Also, MWG show WARP "=" total + transitive - See my presentation on Predictably Irrational... - Can we do further reverse engineering?